NatasyaH/display-html5-compass/readme.md

 ## Implementation Notes

-### Styles
+### Styles and Spriting

-System uses sass and compass for all styling and spritesheeting.
-All styles go in /sass/style.scss. spritesheet images should be kept separate and placed in /toSprite.
-Examples of how to use hte sprite system are in the style.scss.
-As many images as possible should be consolidated in the spritesheets.
+System uses sass and for all styling and LibSass for compilation.
+All styles go in /sass/style.scss.

+spritesheet images should be kept separate and placed in static/toSprite.
+The system supports 4 spritesheets.
+2 for the collapsed and 2 for the expanded.
+This allows the user to separate the sprites however they wish.
+The intent is that the foreground spritesheets are used for images that need transparency and the background one is for images that are opaque.

+when new images are placed in static/toSprite the spritesheets and their sass partials need to be recompiled before they can be used.
+The dev server will do this automatically or you can run **gulp sprite-all** to compile them yourself.
+Each spritesheet is searchable in sass using the custom spriting mixins.
+You need to provide the variable name of the spritesheet and the original image name in order to find the sprite.
+The file names will be dasherized and all underscores (_) will be converted to dashes (-).
+There are custom functions to use sprites as retina or standard resolution.
+Examples can be found in **style.scss**.

 ### Images

 images for the spritesheets should go in /toSprite.
 Regular images go in /images.
+No image optimization is done at any time.
+Image optimization must be done by hand.

 ### Javascript